E-boat: Operations in the Black Sea

 To boost Axis naval strength in the Black Sea, the OKW ordered to the region the transfer of six E-boats of the 1st S-flotilla, the last to be released from action in the Baltic Sea before refit.
 The Romanian port of Constanța, in the Black Sea, was chosen as the S-flotilla's headquarters.
 Transporting the six boats overland from Germany to Romania was an impressive logistical feat.
 The superstructure and all weapons were removed, leaving only the hull.
-After a long road journey of 60 hours, the boats arrived at Ingolstadt, where they were transferred back to water and towed towards Linz.
-Upon reaching the Austrian city, the superstructure was rebuilt, then the journey continued down the Danube to Galați, where the main engines were installed.
+After a long road journey of 60 hours, the boats arrived at Ingolstadt, Germany, where they were transferred back to water and towed towards Linz, Austria.
+There the superstructure was rebuilt, then the journey continued down the Danube to Galați, where the main engines were installed.
 The E-boats then continued on their own power towards Constanța, where refitting was completed.

-The first two boats, S-26 and S-28, arrived in Constanța on 24 May 1942, the second pair, S-72 and S-102 on 3 June, and the final pair, S-27 and S-40 10 days later.
-After the sinking of S-27 by a malfunctioning torpedo, four more reserve boats, S-47, S-49, S-51, S-52 were dispatched to the Black Sea, in order to replace boats undergoing maintenance.
-S-28, S-72 and S-102 were soon relegated to the Constanța Shipyard for engine replacement, leaving only S-26 and the newly commissioned S-49 operational.
-On 1 January 1944, the 1st S-flotilla numbered six operational boats: S-26, S-42, S-47, S-49, S-52 and S-79 while S-28, S-40, S-45 and S-51 were all out of commission, undergoing repair in Constanța.
+The first two boats, S26 and S28, arrived in Constanța on 24 May 1942, the second pair, S72 and S102 on 3 June, and the final pair, S27 and S40 10 days later.
+After the sinking of S27 by a malfunctioning torpedo, four more reserve boats, S47, S49, S51 and S-52 were dispatched to the Black Sea, in order to replace boats undergoing maintenance.
+S28, S72 and S102 were soon relegated to the Constanța Shipyard for engine replacement, leaving only S26 and the newly commissioned S49 operational.
+On 1 January 1944, the 1st S-flotilla numbered six operational boats: S26, S42, S47, S49, S52 and S79, while S28, S40, S45 and S51 were all out of commission, undergoing repair in Constanța.
 Three more boats were shipped down the Danube and were being reconstructed at Constanța.
-On 1 June 1944, 8 boats were operational in Constanța: S-28, S-40, S-47, S-49, S-72, S-131, S-148 and S-149.
+On 1 June 1944, 8 boats were operational in Constanța: S28, S40, S47, S49, S72, S131, S148 and S149.
 The boats were however penned in harbor, due to fuel shortage.
-During July, S-26, S-28, S-40 and S-42 were transferred to Sulina at the mouth of the Danube, where S-42 was fitted with a new propeller.
-They were joined by S-72 in early August, the rest of the boats remaining in Constanța.
-On 19 August, S-26, S-40 and S-72 were destroyed in port by a Soviet air attack.
-On 22 August S-148 hit a mine and sank near Sulina, and on the following day, S-42, S-52 and S-131 were destroyed in Constanța by a Soviet air attack.
+During July, S26, S28, S40 and S42 were transferred to Sulina at the mouth of the Danube, where S42 was fitted with a new propeller.
+They were joined by S72 in early August, the rest of the boats remaining in Constanța.
+On 19 August, S26, S40 and S72 were destroyed in port by a Soviet air attack.
+On 22 August S148 hit a mine and sank near Sulina, and on the following day, S42, S52 and S131 were destroyed in Constanța by a Soviet air attack.
 What remained of the S-flotilla was disbanded after Romania switched sides on the same day.